MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 To set your own effect options:
 - Add the voice effects you want to appear in the app menu as "Favorites"
+- For the voices that have background sounds, it is recommended to set them to a low volume (e.g. 10%)
 - Add the sound effects you want to appear in the app menu to a soundboard and make their names lowercase

 ### 6. Install and Configure AnyDesk